ArduPilot/ardupilot_wiki/copter/source/docs/autotune.rst

 Ground Control Station Messages
 ===============================

-For each axis there are several phases to the tune.
+For each axis, there are several phases to the tune.
 Rate PIDs are adjusted first, then ANGLE parameters.
 Progress messages during these phases are sent to the GCS (and recorded in the Dataflash logs).

-Typical sequence during tuning might be:
+The typical sequence during tuning might be:

 ::